 The Long, “Official” Bio:

 A bestselling author and coach, Debbie Reber loves supporting writers and would-be authors in getting their stories out into the world.

 Debbie spent the first years of her career as a TV and video producer with CARE, UNICEF, and Nickelodeon, where she created PSAs, documentaries, and programming that educated children and young people around the world.
 Her last corporate gig was as a development executive for Cartoon Network Studios.
 While working in the nonprofit and corporate world, she volunteered with teens in NYC and Los Angeles through one-on-one mentoring and offering free workshops on everything from creative writing to filmmaking, and advocated for underserved youth.

 Since turning in the key to her corporate office in 2003, Deborah has authored a number of nonfiction and fiction books for young adults and women, including Doable: The Girl’s Guide to Accomplishing Just About Anything, Language of Love, Chill: Stress Reducing Techniques for a More Balanced, Peaceful You, In Their Shoes: Extraordinary Women Describe Their Amazing Careers, the teen self-help series Chicken Soup for the Teenage Soul: The Real Deal, and Run for Your Life: A Book for Beginning Women Runners.
 She also created and edited the first-ever series of teen-authored memoirs with HCI Books, Louder Than Words.
-Her next book, Differently Wired: Raising an Exceptional Child in a Conventional World, will be published in late spring 2018.
+Her newest book, Differently Wired: Raising an Exceptional Child in a Conventional World, was published in June 2018.

 As a writing coach, she teaches classes and works one-on-one with writers to give them strategies, structure, motivation, and accountability so they can achieve their writing goals.